Main Content

 Estimated

-people (7,700 men and boys and 5,890 women and girls) in the United States will be diagnosed with STS this year.5
+people (7,840 men and boys and 6,070 women and girls) in the United States will be diagnosed with STS this year.5

 Estimated

-deaths (2,760 men and boys and 2,440 women and girls) from this disease will occur in the United States this year.5
+deaths (2,960 men and boys and 2,440 women and girls) from this disease will occur in the United States this year.5

 Survival Rate

-The overall five-year survival rate for sarcoma.
+The overall five-year survival rate for soft tissue sarcoma.

 of sarcomas are found as a localized sarcoma.
-The five-year survival rate for people with localized sarcoma is 81%.
+The five-year survival rate for people with localized sarcoma is 83.1%.

 About18%

 of sarcomas are found in a metastatic stage.
-The five-year survival rate for people with metastatic sarcoma is 16%.6
+The five-year survival rate for people with metastatic sarcoma is 16.8%.6

+The length of time a person lives with a soft tissue sarcoma depends on many factors.
+These factors include the subtype of STS, the size, where it is located, and how quickly the tumor cells are growing and dividing, called the grade.
 If the sarcoma is found at an early stage and has not spread, surgical treatment is often very effective, and many people are cured.
-However, if the sarcoma has spread to other parts of the body, treatment can usually control the tumor, but the sarcoma itself is often incurable.
+However, if the sarcoma has spread to other parts of the body, treatment can sometimes control the tumor, but the sarcoma itself is often incurable.

 Primary Bone Sarcoma